You budget online. You invest online. Why not apply for your life insurance online?Read more

 How a life insurance cost calculator works

 Broadly speaking, life insurance works by getting a large number of people to pool their money together with one insurance company.
 That life insurance company then manages the money, paying out a set amount to people if the worst should happen.
-To make this all possible, the insurer makes actuarial calculations about how long people will live, and how much money they might need according to the value of their estates and their level of income.
+To make this all possible, the insurer makes actuarial calculations about how long people will live.

 It’s complicated, but fortunately, you don’t have to worry about all that.
 You need only concern yourself with what’s right for you and your family, based on your age, your health, and your financial needs.
 That’s where the calculator comes in.

-Simply put, you’ll provide some information about yourself into the calculator that will help the insurer make those actuarial calculations.
+Simply put, you’ll provide some information about yourself into the calculator, which will help you estimate the amount of protection you may need.
 With an online calculator, the answers are estimates intended to guide your decision-making.
 When you apply, your final rate will be based on your application and third party data obtained during underwriting.
 Here are some of the things you’ll need to provide:

 - Your gender